-- MPP is made of lamellas which are 4x8 sheets of 1-1/8" thick LVL (laminated veneer lumber) - Each piece of veneer is machine density graded ensuring the strongest wood. - Each layer of veneer is orientated in the long or cross direction. - The lamellas can have the cross plies built in.
+- MPP is made of layers of 1-1/8" 4x8 sheets of of very strong plywood called lamellas. - 9 layers of 1/8" veneer. - It is actually qualified as a LVL (laminated veneer lumber) - Each piece of veneer is machine density graded ensuring the strongest wood. - Each layer of veneer is orientated in the long or cross direction. - The lamellas can have the cross plies built in.